 Costakis v.
-Village , 109 Ohio St. 184 ( 1923 )
+Village of Yorkville , 109 Ohio St. 184 ( 1923 )

 Menu:

-• This is an error proceeding from the courts of Jefferson county, Ohio, originating in the court of the mayor of the village of Yorkville.
-It was a prosecution sunder one of the *Page 185 penal ordinances of that village, relating to disturbances to the order and quiet of the village, and resulted in conviction and imposition of a fine.
+This is an error proceeding from the courts of Jefferson county, Ohio, originating in the court of the mayor of the village of Yorkville.
+It was a prosecution under one of. the *185 penal ordinances of that village, relating to disturbances to the order and quiet of the village, and resulted in conviction and imposition of a fine.
 No legal questions were presented for the consideration of this court concerning the conduct of the trial, and the sole question presented and argued is whether or not the ordinance of the village under which the prosecution was conducted was a valid ordinance.

 It is claimed that the ordinance was invalid because of alleged irregularity in the proceedings of council in the adoption of the ordinance.
 The meeting of the council was a regular meeting, and, so far as the record discloses, all members of council were present.
-In any event the, record does not deny that the five members of council present and voting constituted three-fourths of all the members elected thereto.
+In any' event the record does not deny that the five members of council present and voting constituted three-fourths of all the members elected thereto.
 The ordinance in question was introduced and read for the first time at that meeting, which was held May 19, 1917.
 After the reading of the ordinance the first time, the following action was taken, as disclosed by the minutes of the meeting:

 “On motion of Nunley, seconded by Brooks and carried, that the rules and regulations of council be suspended and Ordinance No. 15 be passed to its second and third reading and posted.

-"Roll Call.
-Ayes: Bayer, Brooks, Evans, Kirkbride, and Nunley — 5.
+“Boll Call.
+Ayes: Bayer, Brooks, Evans, Kirk-bride, and Nunley — 5.
 Nays: None.

 “Ordinance No. 15 was then read by the clerk the second time.

-"Roll Call.
-Ayes: Bayer, Brooks, Evans, Kirkbride, and Nunley — 5.
-Nays: None. *Page 186
+“Boll Call.
+Ayes: Bayer, Brooks, Evans, Kirk-bride, and Nunley — 5.
+Nays: None.

-"Ordinance No. 15 was then read by the clerk for the third time.
+*186 “Ordinance No. 15 was then read by the clerk for the third time.

-"Roll Call.
-Ayes: Bayer, Brooks, Evans, Kirkbride, and Nunley — 5.
+“Boll Call.
+Ayes: Bayer, Brooks, Evans, Kirk-bride, and Nunley — 5.
 Nays: None.

 “Ordinance No. 15 was then declared passed, and ordered posted according to law.”